About Loyola Online

-Loyola University offered its first online programs in 1998 with degree program in Computer Science and a masters degree and certificate program in Bioethics in 2002.
-Since then, our Online Learning offerings have expanded to include 7 adult degree completion programs, 21 graduate programs and 18 certificate programs.
+Loyola University offered its first online programs in 1998 with a degree program in Computer Science and a masters degree and certificate program in Bioethics in 2002.
+Since then, our Online Learning offerings have expanded to include 7 adult degree completion programs, 21 graduate programs, and 18 certificate programs.

 Students who enroll in any of our online courses or programs, will find:

 - Learner-centered courses and programs that foster a supportive learning community.